psylinse/stream-hubspot-chat-transcript/README.md

 const customerToken = client.createToken(customer.id);
 ```

-The frontend then follows a similar process as the backend, but is out of the scope of this post.
+The frontend then follows a similar process as the backend but is out of the scope of this post.
 To learn more check out [this example](https://github.com/nparsons08/stream-hubspot-contacts).

 ## Webhook handler